-- STEP 3 Gradually release the brake pedal and gently depress the accelerator pedal to accelerate the vehicle. - ► Manual transmission - STEP 1 With the clutch pedal fully depressed, shift the shift lever to 1. (→P. 116)
+STEP 3 Gradually release the brake pedal and gently depress the accelerator pedal to accelerate the vehicle.

+- Manual transmission - STEP 1 With the clutch pedal fully depressed, shift the shift lever to 1. $(\rightarrow P. 135)$ (→P. 137) - STEP 2 Release the parking brake. - STEP 3 Gradually release the clutch pedal.
+At the same time, gently depress the accelerator pedal to accelerate the vehicle.

+n Stopping

-- Gradually release the clutch pedal.
-At the same time, gently depress the accelerator pedal to accelerate the vehicle. - n Stopping - ► Automatic transmission - STEP 1 With the shift lever in D, depress the brake pedal. - STEP 2 If necessary, set the parking brake.
+- Automatic transmission - STEP 1 With the shift lever in D, depress the brake pedal. - STEP 2 If necessary, set the parking brake.

-When the vehicle is stopped for an extended period of time, shift the shift lever to P or N. $(\rightarrow P. 114)$ n Parking the vehicle
+When the vehicle is stopped for an extended period of time, shift the shift lever to P or N. (→P. 133)

-- ► Manual transmission - With the clutch pedal fully depressed, depress the brake pedal. - STEP 2 If necessary, set the parking brake.
+- Manual transmission - STEP 1 With the clutch pedal fully depressed, depress the brake pedal. - STEP 2 If necessary, set the parking brake.

-When the vehicle is stopped for an extended period of time, shift the shift lever to N. $(\rightarrow P. 116)$
+When the vehicle is stopped for an extended period of time, shift the shift lever to N (→P. 135)

+n Parking the vehicle

 ► Automatic transmission

-STEP 1 With the shift lever in D, depress the brake pedal.
+STEP 1 With the shift lever in D, depress the brake ped al.

-STEP 2 Set the parking brake. $(\rightarrow P. 118)$
+STEP 2 Set the parking brake. (→P. 137)

-STEP 3 Shift the shift lever to P. (→P. 114) When parking on a hill, if necessary, block the wheels.
+STEP 3 Shift the shift lever to P. (→P. 133)

+When parking on a hill, if necessary, block the whee ls.

 STEP 4 Turn the engine switch off to stop the engine.

-STEP 5 Lock the door, making sure that you have the key on your person.
+STEP 5 Lock the door, making sure that you have the key on your

+person.

-► Manual transmission
+Manual transmission

-STEP 1 With the clutch pedal fully depressed, depress the brake pedal.
+STEP 1 With the clutch pedal fully depressed, depres s the brake

+pedal.

-STEP 2 Set the parking brake. $(\rightarrow P. 118)$
+STEP 2 Set the parking brake. (→P. 137)

-STEP 3 Shift the shift lever to N. (→P. 116)
+STEP 3 Shift the shift lever to N. (→P. 135)

-When parking on a hill, shift the shift lever to 1 or R. If necessary, block the wheels.
+When parking on a hill, shift the shift lever to 1 or R block the wheels. .
+If necessary,

 STEP 4 Turn the engine switch off to stop the engine.

-STEP 5 Lock the door, making sure that you have the key on your person.
+STEP 5 Lock the door, making sure that you have the person. key on your